 KA-BAR BK3 Becker Tac Tool

 Yes, there’s another Becker on this list.
 I was tempted to do something like the reasonable and just as worthy KA-BAR BK16 Short Becker, but I couldn’t pass up the opportunity to extol the virtues of the BK3 Becker Tac Tool.
-This is a collaboration between Becker and John Benner of TDI and is one of the best hard-core knives out there.
+Born from the minds of Ethan Becker and John Benner, this beast of a blade doesn’t just cut—it pries, batters, and breaks through anything in its path.

 You replace a bunch of tools in your toolbox with this single knife.